 Chop the leeks.
-This does not need to be excact.
+This does not need to be exact.

 Clean the potatoes, no need to peel.
-Chop into cubes.
+Chop into similar sized pieces.

 Heat Oil / butter.

-Sweat leeks for about 10 minutes over medium heat.
+Cook leeks for about 5 minutes over medium heat.

 Test potato to ensure its cooked.
 If not, cook for a while longer.